 Months of entry

 The course aims to equip students with a thorough grounding in the discipline, through lectures, seminars, workshops, and crits.
-In the first term, you will follow a rigorous programme of photographic assignments, as well as initiating and developing your own projects and areas of special interest.
+In the first term, you will follow a rigorous programme of photographic assignments, leading to initiating and developing your own projects and areas of special interest as the course progresses.
 All this takes place within the framework of the history and development of the medium, together with critical, ethical and theoretical contexts.
 You will be writing as well as photographing for every submission, and learning how to speak about your work in a professional context.

 About London College of Communication